caiyuqing/Open-DPSM/v3/Readme.md

    - Gaze position and pupil size can be data of the left eye or the right eye or an average of both eyes, depending on the preference of the user.

-   - The unit of Timestamps should be in seconds.
+   - The unit of Timestamps should be in **seconds**.

-   - No index_col and header should be included in the csv file
+   - No "index_col" and "header" should be included in the csv file

-     > Note: Eye-tracking data is not a must for the toolbox.
+   - Note: Eye-tracking data is not a must for the toolbox.
 If there is no eyetracking data, don't create the folder "Eyetracking" in "Input" folder.
 The toolbox will extract the visual events from the movie and generate a predicted pupil trace based on the parameters we obtained from our data.

 **Movies**